 Above 1000 | Unacceptable – Unfit for human consumption |

-The reverse osmosis water tds chart guides users to keep the TDS at the right level.
-This is key for safe and great-tasting water.
+The RO water TDS chart tells you to keep the TDS at the right level.
+This is for safe and great tasting water.

 How to Test and Adjust TDS Levels in RO Water

-If your RO water’s TDS levels need adjusting, there are ways to do this.
-First, check the RO system’s membranes and filters.
-Their condition affects TDS levels a lot.
-These parts might wear out and need replacing.
-New membranes and filters help keep your water pure.
+If your RO water’s TDS needs adjustment, you can do so.
+First check the RO system’s membranes and filters.
+Their condition affects TDS a lot.
+These parts wear out and need to be replaced.
+New membranes and filters will keep your water pure.

-You can also use re-mineralising filters to balance TDS levels.
-Some minerals that are good for you might be lost during purification.
-Re-mineralising filters add these minerals back in.
-This makes water not only taste better but also be healthier.
+You can also use re-mineralising filters to balance TDS.
+Some good minerals for you might be lost during purification.
+Re-mineralising filters add these back in.
+This will make your water taste better and be healthier.
 Keep testing and looking after your RO system.
-This will make sure your water is always safe and enjoyable to drink.
+This will ensure your water is always safe to drink.